 The loafers and leather belt complete the outfit, which is as appropriate for a fancy dinner reservation as it is a creative office environment.

 As you might have guessed by now, we would always advise novices sticking to contrasting top and bottom shades with double denim.
-However, for an advanced level move, it can work with similar ones, as proven by this dark blue jeans and boxy shirt pairing.
+However, for an advanced level move, it can work with similar tones, as proven by this dark blue jeans and boxy shirt pairing.

 The open denim shirt

 Wearing a shirt open can often look sloppy and ill thought out, but this is rarely the case when it comes to denim designs.
-A simple, mid-blue denim shirt worn open over dark jeans is a classic look and one that will see you through the weekend in style.
+A simple, mid-blue denim shirt worn unbuttoned over dark jeans is a classic look and one that will see you through the weekend in style.